 9. You Can’t Always Get What You Want by The Rolling Stones

 Another masterpiece from one of the most iconic rock bands of all time!
 The studio version of this song is played with the guitar tuned in Open E with a capo on the 8th fret.
-This is a relatively easy song to learn with only a couple chords to learn and a simple strumming pattern.
-Fun to play and everyone you play for is sure to immediately recognize this iconic tune.
+This is a relatively easy song to learn, with only a couple of chords to learn and a simple strumming pattern.
+Fun to play, and everyone you play for is sure to immediately recognize this iconic tune.